hashicorp/terraform/website/source/docs/providers/postgresql/r/postgresql_schema.html.markdown

 * `name` - (Required) The name of the schema.
 Must be unique in the PostgreSQL database instance where it is configured.

-* `authorization` - (Optional) The owner of the schema.
-Defaults to the username configured in the schema's provider.

 ## Import Example